ethereum-optimism/design-docs/security/fma-holocene.md

 ##  Configurable EIP-1559 Parameters via SystemConfig
 ##  L2ToL1MessagePasser Storage Root in Header

 ##  Update to the MIPS contract

+As part of the Holocene change, the Go compiler was updated from 1.21 to 1.22.
+This impacts the op-program as the go1.22 runtime makes additional syscalls that are not supported by the pre-Holocene MIPS Fault Proof Virtual Machine (FPVM).
+As such, Holocene includes an update to MIPS.sol that supports go1.22 programs.
+This change to the FPVM is very minimal; an update to the `fcntl` syscall emulation that was partially implemented by the pre-Holocene FPVM.

+### Undetected go1.22 changes

+If there other changes were introduced by go1.22 beyond `fcntl`, and the MIPS FPVM does not emulate them correctly, it could result in blocks that are not fault-provable.
+This ultimately results in fault dispute games resolving incorrectly.

+#### Risk Assessment

+medium severity / low likelihood

+#### Mitigations

+[An audit](https://gist.github.com/3docSec/068537844f2ddb204324079138f14551) of the the go1.22 changes on the op-program and the FPVM was performed by [3DOC Security](https://x.com/3docSec).
+The audit did not find any problems related to the go1.22 changes that breaks op-program execution in the FPVM.

+Furthermore, any game that resolves incorrectly is subject to the 3.5-day finality delay.
+This gives the Security Council ample time to detect and respond to invalid games (including blacklisting games and falling back to to permissioned games).

+Action item: Update op-sepolia vm-runner to use the new FPVM.
+The vm-runner runs the op-program in the MIPS FPVM using inputs sampled from a live chain.
+Having the vm-runner run the op-program on op-sepolia for a couple days will increase confidence that the network will continue to be fault provable.

+#### Detection

+`dispute-mon` detects invalid games and forecasts those that will be resolved incorrectly.

+### Divergent FPVM implementations

+If the offchain FPVM behaves differently from the MIPS FPVM contract, the op-challenger will be unable to act honestly.

+#### Risk Assessment

+medium severity / low likelihood

+#### Mitigations

+The offchain FPVM, unencumbered by governance, can be updated at any time to match the behavior of the MIPS contract.

+#### Detection

+To reduce the risk of discrepancies, we differentially test the MIPS contract against the offchain FPVM implementation.

 ##  Generic Items
 See [./fma-generic-hardfork.md](./fma-generic-hardfork.md).